glouppe/info8010-deep-learning/lecture4.md

 - In convex problems, provided a good learning rate $\gamma$, convergence is guaranteed regardless of the *initial parameter values*.
 - In the non-convex regime, initialization is **much more important**!
-- Little is known on the mathematics of initialization strategies.
+- Little is known on the mathematics of initialization strategies of neural networks.
     - What is known: initialization should break symmetry.
     - What is known: the scale of weights is important.